 Hanzo uses a bow and arrow instead of a gun.
 He’s a mid-range sniper who can pick off targets and output lots of damage thanks to the Storm Arrow ability.

 His Sonic Arrow serves as a radar pulse, marking your enemies.
 Hanzo’s ultimate sends two massive spirit dragons hurtling through walls and enemies, making it an excellent area denial tool.

 Difficulty: Hard.
 Hanzo can output tons of damage, but accuracy is paramount when using him.
 If you can’t hit your targets, you’re better off with someone else.

-Play if: You want to snipe, but not with a sniper rifle (and like big dragons).
+Play if: You want to pick off targets from afar, but not with a sniper rifle.

 RIP-Tire, his ultimate, is a fast-moving bomb wheel that can get behind enemy lines and blow up several foes at once.
 Junkrat even releases a slew of grenades when he dies.
 And the best part is that none of his explosives can damage him.

 Difficulty: Medium.
 You don’t have to aim much with Junkrat, but his abilities take some time to master.
 He also struggles at close range and against targets above him.

 This old-West-style gunslinger has a powerful revolver that’s best used at close or mid-range.
 It’s a hitscan weapon, making it great for taking down fast-moving targets like Pharah.